Protect CRD Parks

 Contact Information

 Safety is your personal responsibility.
-Be prepared for possible hazards and always exercise caution.
-Remember that if you have an emergency, it could take several hours for help to come.
+Be prepared for possible hazards, rapid weather changes, and always exercise caution.
+Remember that if you have an emergency in a remote area, it could take several hours for help to come.

 • Report wildlife-human interactions where the public may be at risk to the BC Conservation Officer Service at 1.877.952.7277.